guildai/guildai/guild/tests/run-files.md

      '.guild/output',
      '.guild/output.index']

-Note this is the same list as the first run, but with an additional label attr:
+Note this is the same list as the first run, but with the addition of two attrs:

+- batch_run_id
+- label

+When we remove these files:

+    >>> to_remove = [".guild/attrs/batch_run_id", ".guild/attrs/label"]

     >>> trial_run_files_without_label = [
     ...   f for f in trial_run_files
-    ...   if f != ".guild/attrs/label"]
+    ...   if f not in to_remove]
     >>> trial_run_files_without_label == first_run_files
     True